Boutique diets and heart disease

 Dilated cardiomyopathy is a disease of the heart muscle that results in weakened contractions and poor pumping ability.
 As the disease progresses, the heart chambers become enlarged, valves may leak, and signs of congestive heart failure develop.
 While the disease is not always severe enough to cause symptoms, in other cases it can be life-threatening or even fatal due to an irregular heartbeat and congestive heart failure.
 Read more about dilated cardiomyopathy.

 Historically, dilated cardiomyopathy was primarily seen in breeds known to have a genetic predisposition to the disease, but in recent years the U.S. Food and Drug Administration reported an increase in the number of cases in other breeds.
 In many of the cases, the affected animals were being fed “boutique diets.”
-The FDA alerted the public to the issue in 2018, and since then the agency and veterinary researchers have been investing the role of diet in the increased reports.
+The FDA alerted the public to the issue in 2018, and since then veterinary researchers have been investing the role of diet in the increased reports.

 What we know

 There has historically been evidence of diet-responsive dilated cardiomyopathy in some breeds (golden retrievers, cocker spaniels, but the incidence in these breeds has appeared to increase when eating grain-free, vegetarian/vegan, or exotic-ingredient foods.
 In other cases, the breeds of dogs developing dilated cardiomyopathy appear unusual, meaning the dog does not have a breed history of an inherited type of the disease, or the dog may be young.

 Recent studies have identified significant differences in more than 30 vitamins and amino acid compounds in boutique diets compared to standard diets, suggesting that dogs’ bodies could process boutique diets differently.
 The reason that some dogs are affected with DCM verses others is still under investigation.